 Here are my suggestions:

-"12 Angry Men's entire purpose revolved around the building and understanding of contrasting characters.
 The film was riddled with dynamic characterization, savvy symbolism,

 and gut-wrenching drama.
 In my opinion, the strongest character was juror #4, Armin Mueller-Stahl.
 Juror #4 was an independent thinker, was rational, and was collected even as the tension began to build.
 Good intro.